zikesh-dev/first-repo/README.md

 # This is my first repository
-it consists of the requirements of beginning of coding and machine learning softs and initial codes
+It mainly consists of the requirements of beginning of coding and machine learning and also installing softs and initial codes.